Growth of bilinear maps II: Bounds and orders: Some definitions and preliminary results

 For a pattern $P=(T,\ell)$, we denote by $|P|$ the number of leaves excluding $\ell$ in $T$.
 We have $|P_1\oplus P_2|=|P_1|+|P_2|$ for any two patterns $P_1,P_2$.

 When we regard ``the number of leaves of pattern $P$'', we mean $|P|$.
 In most of the cases in this paper, the distinction between $|P|$ and the number of leaves in $T$ does not matter very much.
-(However, one must be careful when taking the root, it must be the $|P|$-th root.) \end{definition}
+(However, one must be careful when taking the root, it must be the $|P|$-th root.)

+We also denote by $P\oplus T'$ the tree obtained from the tree of the pattern $P$ by replacing the marked leaf by the tree $T'$. \end{definition} Since the composition $\oplus$ is defined, we would make a remark on the following decomposition, which is implicitly used throughout the article. \begin{remark} Every pattern $P=(T,\ell)$ can be decomposed into $P=P_1\oplus\dots\oplus P_t$ so that the marked leaf $\ell_k$ of each pattern $P_k=(T_k,\ell_k)$ is a branch of the root of $T_k$.
+Indeed, let the path from the root of $T$ to $\ell$ be $v_0,\dots,v_t$.
+Each tree $T_k$ has the root $v_{k-1}$ with the marked leaf $\ell_k=v_k$ being one branch, and the other branch is what originally in $T$. \end{remark}

 The following observation is useful in various proofs. \begin{observation} If there is a path from $i$ to $j$ of length $d$, then there exists a pattern of $d$ leaves with the associated matrix $M$ satisfying $M_{i,j}>0$.
-On the other hand, if $M$ is the associated matrix with some pattern with $M_{i,j}>0$, then there is a path from $i$ to $j$. \end{observation} \begin{proof} Suppose there is an edge from $k$ to $i$ with $c^{(k)}_{i,j}>0$.
-Consider the pattern $(T,\ell)$ with a tree $T$ of two leaves and $\ell$ being on the left.
+It follows that $g_i(n+d)\ge\const g_j(n)$ for every $n$.
+On the other hand, if $M$ is the matrix associated with some pattern and $M_{i,j}>0$, then there is a path from $i$ to $j$. \end{observation} \begin{proof} Suppose there is an edge from $k$ to $i$ with $c^{(k)}_{i,j}>0$.
+Consider the pattern $(T,\ell)$ for a tree $T$ of two leaves with $\ell$ on the left.
 The associated matrix $M$ has $M_{k,i}>0$.
 A similar construction is for $c^{(k)}_{j,i}>0$ with the marked leaf $\ell$ on the right.
 Let the path from $i$ to $j$ be $k_0,k_1,\dots,k_d$.
-The desired pattern is $M_1\oplus\dots\oplus M_d$ where $M_t$ is the pattern constructed from the edge $k_{t-1}k_t$.
+The desired pattern is $P_1\oplus\dots\oplus P_d$ where $P_t$ is the pattern constructed from the edge $k_{t-1}k_t$.